-This NOFO application is utilizing the NRS 433.722 "Special population" defined.
-"Special population" means a population uniquely affected by substance use or substance use disorder.
+For this NOFO application, Nevada is utilizing the NRS 433.722 "special population" defined as "a population uniquely affected by substance use or substance use disorder."
 The term includes, without limitation:

 - 1. Veterans:

 - 2. Persons who are pregnant;

 - 3. Parents of dependent children;

-- 4. Youth:
+- 4. Youth;

 - 5. Persons who are lesbian, gay, bisexual, transgender and questioning; and

-- Persons and families involved in the criminal justice system, juvenile justice system and child welfare system.
+- 6. Persons and families involved in the criminal justice system, juvenile justice system, and child welfare system.

-(Added to NRS by 2021, 2844)